mx-c/ddr/circuitDesign.md

 ### Power circuit / logic circuit

-We exclude using common supply of the arduino and the lights.
+We exclude using arduino as power supply for the lights.
 It could be performed by carefully choosing LEDs and agencing them, but would limit us a lot in power used.
 Also, it would rapidly burn the pins of the arduino, not particularly designed to live long as power supply.

 It means that we won't use the voltage output pins of the arduino (neither 3.3v nor 5v).
-The only relation of the arduino with the circuit closed by the pad will be via its digital pin receiving HIGH/LOW.
+The only relation of the arduino with the closed circuit by the pad will be via its digital pin receiving HIGH/LOW.

 ### Power supply

-Goal is to use a steady voltage source, hence choice of sector.
+Goal is to use a steady voltage source, hence choice of main supply.
+Obviously, we need a transformer to convert AC of the main supply to DC, with an appropriate voltage.

 Battery is safer but inappropriate: would discharge relatively rapidly, and voltage supply decreases with discharge rate.
 This modifies the equilibrium state of the circuit's components.

-The transformer supplied with the LED strips is perfect for our purpose.
+The AC/DC transformer supplied with the LED strips is perfect for our purpose.

 - supplied voltage: 12 V
 - maximum amperage drawn: 1A

 ### LED power consumption

 Tests showed that a strip of 30 cm, containing 9 LEDs, consumes `0.75W` when directly wired with the provided transformer.

-Amperage: 60-65 mA
+- Amperage: 60-65 mA
-Voltage: 12 V (steadily provided by the transformer)
+- Voltage: 12 V (steadily provided by the transformer)

-> Note: Considering the 30cm strip as the load of our local circuit, it can be mocked by a `200Ω` resistor:
+> Note: Considering the 30cm strip as the load of our local circuit, it can be mocked in tsts by a `200Ω` resistor:
 >
 >`R = U / I = 12V / 0.06A = 200Ω`
 >